jackgray/spotlight/producers/finance/regsho/README.md

 There are 3 Trade Reporting Facilities in FINRA: NYTRF (NYSE), NCTRF (Nasdaq Carteret), and

+ ##### NYTRF
+ provides a platform for reporting trades executed away from the NYSE and ensures that all trades, including those in listed and non-listed securities, are reported to a centralized system.

 ### NYSE (New York Stock Exchange)
 Stocks like GME (GameStop) are traded on major exchanges like the NYSE.
 The exchange reports FTDs for these listed securities.